The next VSecM Contributor Sync will be on…

 make test-local

-make deploy-photon-fips-local
+make test-eks;

 7. Tagging